slowernews/wisdom-tldr/chapters/introduction.md

 > *"I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
 This makes it hard to plan the day."
 -- E.B.
 White*

-> *"If the path is clear, you're probably on someone else's."
+> *"If the path is clear, you’re probably on someone else’s."
 -- Carl Jung*

 > *"Only he who wanders, find new paths."